kloper/pato/README.md

  * VT100 terminal controls support.
 Right now only basic control characters are supported.

-## Hey, I can get such a thing on ebay for a buck!
+## Hey, I can get such a thing on eBay for a buck!

 Sure there are other similar solutions.
 Cheap ones provide only core functionality, allowing to reduce number of i/o pins used to